albop/tie_archive/session_1/index.md

 ## Something Else Completely?

 - Right now AI is a technology
-- What if it becomes another intelligent agent?
+- <!-- .element: class="fragment" -->What if it becomes another intelligent agent?
   - has its own goals
   - its own preferences
   - with superhuman thinking abilities...
-- Response:
+- <!-- .element: class="fragment" -->Response:
-  - Anton Korinek: if market economy survives
+  - Anton Korinek: __if__ market economy survives
     - malthusian and non-malthusian scenarios
   - At that stage humans might be something different completely
     - transhumanism